 Sunflower – Eight To Twelve Days

 Sunflower microgreens are ready when they’re about three to four inches long with two cotyledons.
 Harvest right before the leaves mature or bitterness will result.
-Use a clean, sharp scissors and clip above the soil line.
+Use clean, sharp scissors and clip above the soil line.
 These will not regrow after cutting.

 Pea – Ten To Fourteen Days

 When peas are tall, straight and about two inches tall, they’re harvest-ready.
 Peas regrow when cut higher, but you can opt to harvest when cotyledons appear.
-Use a shears when they’re around three to four inches tall above the soil line.
+Use shears when they’re around three to four inches tall above the soil line.
 Or, harvest later and cut the top portion.

 Basil – Ten To Twenty Days

 You should harvest basil microgreens when cotyledons appear.
 Stop watering about eight hours before so they dry out a bit.
-Grab a clean sheers and cut in bunches above the soil.
+Grab clean sheers and cut in bunches above the soil.

 Beets – Ten To Twenty Eight Days